 Thank you for your interest in WPI’s Presidential Fellowship.
 We accept applications for Presidential Fellowship each year from the Fall through January 1 for consideration for the award to begin in the Fall thereafter.
-We announce each year’s Fellows in April.
+We announce each year’s Fellows by April.

 - Supports graduate students as they pursue their PhD program

-- Provides exclusive training opportunities and professional development workshops
+- Provides exclusive training opportunities and professional development workshops through a cohort experience

-- Includes access to additional travel funding
+- Includes access to additional $1,500 for conference travel

 Find your passion.
 Change the world.